 Why Taking up Yoga Is a Good Idea?

-Your neighbours are doing it, your wife is doing it, even your arrogant work colleague is probably doing it.
+Your neighbours are doing it, your wife is doing it, even your arrogant work colleague is going on about Kriya yoga and what have ou.
 We are talking about yoga – its popularity has reached the current level because it provides a wide variety of benefits.

 - Reduces stress.
 The studies show that yoga can help you deal with stress by decreasing your cortisol levels.
 There are probably dozens of different stress factors present in your life, and getting rid of all of them might simply be unattainable.
 That’s why it is essential to find ways to relax after a difficult day at work.
 You might be tempted to spend several hours in front of the TV, but a 40-minute yoga session would be more efficient at helping you destress.